CPC Calculator

 COSTPERCLICK=(TOTALCOSTTOADVERTISER)/(TOTALNUMBEROFCLICKS).
 For instance, if you spent $10 on an ad that received 20 clicks, the CPC would be $0.50.

-A CPC calculator is an online tool designed to help advertisers quickly determine the cost-per-click of their ads.
+A CPC calculator is a free online advertising cost calculator designed to help marketers and advertisers quickly determine their average cost-per-click (CPC) and optimize their PPC campaign performance.
 By entering the total cost of the ad campaign and the number of clicks received, the calculator instantly provides the CPC value.

 Why Is Knowing My CPC Important?